isomerpages/moe-tjc-ecg/_discover/Know Yourself.md

 your education and career decisions, it is important for you to know what you value.</p>
 <p>Take the Work Values Assessment on the MySkillsFuture student portal.
-Access the <a href="https://www.myskillsfuture.gov.sg/content/student/en/secondary/assessment/take-assessment.html?TakeValue=SWV,drag" rel="noopener noreferrer nofollow" target="_blank">secondary</a> and
+Access the <a href="https://www.myskillsfuture.gov.sg/content/student/en/secondary/assessment.html" rel="noopener noreferrer nofollow" target="_blank">secondary</a> and
-<a href="https://www.myskillsfuture.gov.sg/content/student/en/preu/assessment/take-assessment.html?TakeValue=SWV,classic" rel="noopener noreferrer nofollow" target="_blank">pre-university</a>assessments respectively.
-You need to log in into MySkillsFuture
+<a href="https://www.myskillsfuture.gov.sg/content/student/en/preu/assessment.html" rel="noopener noreferrer nofollow" target="_blank">pre-university</a><a href="https://www.myskillsfuture.gov.sg/content/student/en/preu/assessment/take-assessment.html?TakeValue=SWV,classic" rel="noopener noreferrer nofollow" target="_blank"> </a>assessments
-student portal before accessing the links.</p>
+respectively.
+You need to log in into MySkillsFuture student portal before accessing the links.</p>
 <h4>Interests</h4>
 <p>are attitudes characterised by a need or desire that enables an individual
 to give specific attention to something that is significant to him/her.